-Licence conditions to be imposed Licence condition details Closed-circuit television system The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: (a) the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), (b) recordings must be in digital format and at a minimum of ten (10) frames per second, (c) any recorded image must specify the time and date of the recorded image, (d) the system's cameras must cover the following areas: i. all entry and exit points on the premises, ii. the footpath immediately adjacent to the premises, and iii. all publicly accessible areas (other than toilets) within the premises.
-2) The licensee must also: (a) keep all recordings made by the CCTV system for at least 30 days, (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and (c) provide any recordings made by the system to a police officer or Liquor & Gaming NSW inspector within 24 hours of any request by the police officer or Liquor & Gaming NSW inspector to provide such recordings Plan of management condition The premises is to be operated at all times in accordance with the Plan of Management dated 13 August 2024 as may be varied from time to time after consultation with NSW Police.
-A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.
+Licence conditions to be imposed Licence condition details Closed-circuit television system The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: (a) the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), (b) recordings must be in digital format and at a minimum of ten (10) frames per second, (c) any recorded image must specify the time and date of the recorded image, (d) the system's cameras must cover the following areas: all entry and exit points on the premises, ii. the footpath immediately adjacent to the premises, and iii. all publicly accessible areas (other than toilets) within the premises.
+2) The licensee must also: (a) keep all recordings made by the CCTV system for at least 30 days, (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and (c) provide any recordings made by the system to a police officer or Liquor & Gaming NSW inspector within 24 hours of any request by the police officer or Liquor & Gaming NSW inspector to provide such recordings

-Licence conditions to be imposed Licence condition details Requirement to maintain an incident register 1) The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: a. any incident involving violence or anti-social behaviour occurring on the premises, b. any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, c. any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, d. any incident that results in a patron of the premises requiring medical assistance.
-2) The licensee must, if requested to do so by a police officer or Liquor & Gaming NSW inspector: a. make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector, and b. allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises.
-3) The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.
+Licence conditions to be imposed Licence condition details Incident register condition The licensee must maintain a register, in which the licensee is to record the details of any of the following incidents and any action taken in response to any such incident: (a) any incident involving violence or anti-social behaviour occurring on the premises, (b) any incident of which the licensee is aware that involves violence or anti-social behaviour occurring in the immediate vicinity of the premises and that involves a person who has recently left, or been refused admission to, the premises, (c) any incident that results in a person being turned out of the premises under section 77 of the Liquor Act 2007, (d) any incident that results in a patron of the premises requiring medical assistance.
+2) The licensee must, if requested to do so by a police officer or Liquor & Gaming NSW inspector: (a) make any such incident register immediately available for inspection by a police officer or Liquor & Gaming NSW inspector, and (b) allow a police officer or Liquor & Gaming NSW inspector to take copies of the register or to remove the register from the premises.
+The licensee must ensure that the information recorded in the incident register under this condition is retained for at least 3 years from when the record was made.

-Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) Participation in the local liquor accord TfNSW D The licensee or its representative must join and be an active participant in the local liquor accord.
+Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) The premises is to be financial and active member of the local liquor accord Police F